pankajmanisahu/EDA-ON-HOTEL-BOOKING-ANALYSIS/README.md

 ## Objective
 The main objective of this project is to perform an Exploratory Data Analysis (EDA) on a comprehensive hotel bookings dataset.
 The goal is to draw useful conclusions about general trends in hotel bookings and understand how various factors governing hotel bookings interact with each other.

+# File Descriptions

+- `HOTEL_BOOKING_ANALYSIS_EDA.ipynb`: Jupyter notebook containing the EDA process and visualizations.
+- `Hotel Bookings.csv`: Dataset used for the analysis.

 ## Dataset
 We are provided with a dataset containing booking information for a city hotel and a resort hotel, encompassing a wide range of features: